Home Solar Battery Storage How many solar batteries do I need? – Sizes & Types

 STEP 1

 The first step is calculating the total energy consumption at your home.
-If you already have a system installed you can skip to step 2.
+If you already have a system installed, you can skip stepping 2.

-You will need to have a look at your power bill and work out the average power used by your home each day.
-If it is a monthly bill, take the kiloWatt hours and divide by 30 to get a single day usage.
+You will need to look at your power bill and work out the average power used by your home daily.
+If it is a monthly bill, take the kiloWatt hours and divide by 30 to get a single-day usage.

 STEP 2

-The second step is to calculate the best battery size for that amount of energy.
+The second step is calculating the best battery size for that energy.

-Let’s say for example you have a daily usage of 20kWh on average.
-This is great for a 5kWh solar system which produces that amount of power each day.
+Let’s say, for example, you have a daily usage of 20kWh on average.
+This is great for a 5kWh solar system that produces that amount of power each day.

 Because we use 60-70% of our power at night, we need to store 70% of the power the system produces for later use.